esovetkin/jbs/docs/help_do.md

 ### `after`: step dependency declarations

 `after` defines execution dependencies.
 A dependent step also inherits every variable visible in predecessor steps, including names those predecessors inherited transitively.
-If the same visible name would come from different sources, JBS reports an error.
+Any name collisions result in an error.

 ### `with`: import data bindings into the step